-In October 2022, Council released the Draft Westmead South Concept Land Use Plan, depicting a potential high level approach to the future of Westmead South for community feedback.
+In October 2023, Council released the Draft Westmead South Master Plan, detailing the proposed master plan for Westmead South.
+The exhibited Master Plan was also supported by the relevant technical studies.
 Council received a broad range of inputs from residents and business owners in Westmead South ranging from strong support to strong objection, which have been considered in the development of this draft Master Plan.